 Past Executive Directors of ASEC

-March 2017-August 2017: Sr. Margaret and Dr. Farr served as ASEC's Interim Co-Executive Directors for six months, after the departure of previous Executive Director, Sr. Jane Wakahiu.
+- March 2017-September 2017: ASEC Board Members Dr. Jane Farr, Ph.D. and Sr. Margaret Gannon, IHM, Ph.D. served as ASEC's Interim Co-Executive Director for six months, after the departure of previous Executive Director, Sr. Jane Wakahiu.

 Sr. Jane Wakahiu, LSOSF, Ph.D.

 2011-2017: Sr. Jane is a member of the institute of the Little Sisters of Saint Francis, Kenya.
 Jane earned a Bachelor of Education Degree from Catholic University of Eastern Africa, Kenya, a Master of Arts Degree from Saint Bonaventure University, Olean, New York, and Ph.D. in Human Development/Higher Education Administration from Marywood University, Scranton, Pennsylvania.
 Jane has extensive teaching and administrative experience gained from leading at a high school in Kenya, teaching undergraduate and graduate courses at Marywood, and as a leader of women organizations.
 As the Executive Director of ASEC, Jane implemented the Higher Education for Sisters in Africa (HESA) program, joining together conferences of religious superiors, religious congregations and institutes, major foundations, and over twenty partner colleges and universities in the USA and Africa.
 She also expanded the Sisters Leadership Development Initiative (SLDI), and initiated funding for ASEC scholarship program.
 More than 5,300 sisters have benefited from ASEC’s educational programs under her leadership, which are funded by the Conrad N. Hilton Foundation.